Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 \subsection{Violating Probe Behavior Over Time}

 Across five~years, the raw number of probes that violate SOI increases every year.
-In Figure~\ref{fig:over_time}, we use available historical data (built-in RIPE measurements) to show how less than ten~violating probes in 2019 grew to 74~violators today---a ten-fold increase.
-Using both RIPE's historical measurement data from the past 5 years and our present-day measurements from \ark, we find a total of 391 violating probes (1\% of all probes from the past 5 years) that respond from a different geolocation at some point in time.
-Roughly 50\% (197/391) eventually stop violating SOI, with 24\% of those eventually becoming disconnected or abandoned after the SOI is violated.
+Using historical data from built-in RIPE measurements, Figure~\ref{fig:over_time} illustrates a tenfold increase in likely violating probes, from just 5 in 2019 to 66 in September 2024.
+Using both RIPE's historical measurement data from the past 5 years and our measurements with \ark from May~2024 to March~2025, we find a total of 664 violating probes (1.5\% of all probes from the past 5 years) that respond from a different geolocation at some point in time.
+Roughly 76\% (505/664) eventually stop violating SOI, with 10.5\% of those eventually becoming disconnected or abandoned after the SOI is violated.

-The majority (76\%) of probes that stop violating the SOI do so because the operator updates the probe's geolocation.
-In Figure~\ref{fig:late}, we plot the time from when a probe violates the SOI until an operator updates its geolocation such that it no longer violates SOI.
-While 20\% of violating probes are updated in less than one week, the majority of violating probes take at least 7~weeks.
-In Figure~\ref{fig:loc_ch} we see that 80\% of operators whose probes no longer violate SOI updated their metadata over 1000 miles, indicating that their probes could have incorrectly reported locations on different \textit{continents}.
+The majority of probes that stop violating the SOI do so because the operator updates the probe's geolocation.
+While 20\% of violating probes are updated in less than one week, the majority of violating probes take at least 7~weeks (Appendix Figure~\ref{fig:late}).
+We further find that 80\% of operators whose probes no longer violate SOI updated their metadata over 1,600~km, indicating that their probes could have incorrectly reported locations on different \textit{continents} (Appendix Figure~\ref{fig:loc_ch}).